-- 2.1.3 The business plan of the firm with respect to participation at auctions of Government of Canada securities and fixed-income trading and/or money market trading; and - 2.1.4 Demonstrate the firm's ability to submit bids and settle at auctions (Section 4.4). - 2.2 Every government securities distributor must be a dealer member of the Investment Industry Regulatory Organization of Canada (IIROC).
+- 2.1.3 The business plan of the firm with respect to participation at auctions of Government of Canada securities and fixed-income trading and/or money market trading; and - 2.1.4 Demonstration of the firm's ability to submit bids and settle at auctions. - 2.2 Every government securities distributor must be a dealer member of the Investment Industry Regulatory Organization of Canada (IIROC).
 An entity that was a government securities distributor for bonds or treasury bills, or both, on 1 November 2015 may continue to operate as a government securities distributor without becoming a dealer member of IIROC only if it continues to operate in that same capacity. - 2.3 Every government securities distributor must have its core domestic fixed-income market trading and sales operations for Government of Canada securities residing in Canada. - 2.4 Every government securities distributor, irrespective of whether it is a dealer member of IIROC, must submit, or cause to be submitted, weekly statistical reports on its domestic fixed-income trading activities (including Repo transactions) in the required format as specified by the Bank of Canada to IIROC and the Bank of Canada via the Market Trade Reporting System (MTRS) operated by the Bank of Canada as agent of the Government of Canada.
-The Bank of Canada may waive this requirement at any time by publishing a notice on its website stating that weekly statistical reporting via MTRS is no longer required. - 2.5 Every government securities distributor, irrespective of whether it is a dealer member of IIROC, must submit, or cause to be submitted, reports on its fixed-income trading activities (including Repo transactions), in the required format as specified in IIROC Rule 2800C to IIROC and the Bank of Canada via the Market Trade Reporting System operated by IIROC (MTRS 2.0), subject to the following conditions: - 2.5.1 Subject to section 2.5.2, transaction types that are not required to be reported under IIROC Rule 2800C must not be reported; - 2.5.2 Notwithstanding and in addition to the reporting requirements and exceptions in IIROC Rule 2800C, transactions involving debt securities with an original maturity of greater than one year executed by an entity that is a government securities distributors for treasury bills only must be reported. - 2.6 All government securities distributors must notify the Auction Manager at the Bank of Canada (613-782-7719) of any changes in auction contact information.
+The Bank of Canada may waive this requirement at any time by publishing a notice on its website stating that weekly statistical reporting via MTRS is no longer required. - 2.5 Every government securities distributor, irrespective of whether it is a dealer member of IIROC, must submit, or cause to be submitted, reports on its fixed-income trading activities (including Repo transactions), in the required format as specified in IIROC Rule 2800C to IIROC and the Bank of Canada via the Market Trade Reporting System operated by IIROC (MTRS 2.0), subject to the following conditions: - 2.5.1 Subject to section 2.5.2, transaction types that are not required to be reported under IIROC Rule 2800C must not be reported; - 2.5.2 Notwithstanding and in addition to the reporting requirements and exceptions in IIROC Rule 2800C, transactions involving debt securities with an original maturity of greater than one year executed by an entity that is a government securities distributors for treasury bills only must be reported.

-3. Primary Dealer Status
+3. Government Securities Distributors: Primary Dealer Status

-- 3.1 A government securities distributor may be designated a primary dealer when: (i) its calculated bidding limit reaches a threshold level of 10 per cent based on its primary and secondary market shares, and buyback activity; and (ii) it has provided evidence of sufficient resources and the desire to participate actively in the market-making activity of Government of Canada securities to the satisfaction of the Department of Finance and the Bank of Canada. - 3.2 The Department of Finance and the Bank of Canada may designate a government securities distributor as a primary dealer for either treasury bills or bonds, or both.
+- 3.1 A government securities distributor may be designated a primary dealer when: (i) its calculated bidding limit reaches a threshold level of 10 per cent based on its primary and secondary market shares, and buyback activity; and (ii) it has provided evidence of sufficient resources and the desire to participate actively in the market-making activity of Government of Canada securities to the satisfaction of the Department of Finance and the Bank of Canada. - 3.2 The Department of Finance and the Bank of Canada may designate a government securities distributor as a primary dealer for either treasury bills or bonds, or both. - 3.3 Any primary dealer whose performance has caused its calculated bidding limit to fall below 10 per cent will be given six months to improve its performance before its primary dealer designation is removed.

-- 3.3 Any primary dealer whose performance has caused its calculated bidding limit (Section 9) to fall below 10 per cent will be given six months to improve its performance before its primary dealer designation is removed. - 3.4 In the event that two or more government securities distributors merge, the bidding limit for the new entity is determined by the combined activity of the pre-merger entities, subject to the 25 per cent maximum bidding limit.
+3.4 In the event that two or more government securities distributors merge, the bidding limit for the new entity is determined by the combined activity of the pre-merger entities, subject to the 25 per cent maximum bidding limit.